 Every residence design project is pestered with its own style challenges, a few of which need a skilled expert to help address.
 However, there are points that I see homeowners do over and over again that land them in a scenario where their theme and interior layout just don’t work.

 You might think this is the result of a series of very poor judgment calls.
 But just because the end is a catastrophe doesn’t mean these rooms were doomed from the start.
-The fact is, it only takes following a few guidelines to take your interior from amateur hour to championship status.
+You may consider hiring an expensive interior designer who gained popularity only by promoting himself in partnership with a company like The Marketing Heaven.
+But the fact is, it only takes following a few guidelines to take your interior from amateur hour to championship status.

 So let us consider a few of these “do’s and don’ts” to help make your home the envy of the block.